 All TTUS mentors have access to office hours with some of the most innovative, creative and seasoned experts in the venture space.
-In these one-on-one meetings, angel and venture investors, leaders of manufacturer companies, attorneys, accountants, technology experts, physicians, scientists and serial entrepreneurs share their insight, experience and advice in order to help you take your startup to launch.
-Listed below are the mentor who have all received training and follow our Guiding Principles to best serve "you" the entrepreneur in a safe learning environment.
-We follow the MIT Venture Mentor System methodologies.
+In these one-on-one meetings, angel and venture investors, leaders of manufacturer companies, attorneys, accountants, technology experts, physicians, scientists and serial entrepreneurs share their insight, experience and advice to help you take your startup to launch.
+Listed below are the mentor bios and areas of expertise.

 - Accounting & Marketing